Arithmetic harmonic analysis on character and quiver varieties: Sums of character values

 \subsection{Generic characters and generic conjugacy classes}

 Let $L$ be an $F$-stable Levi subgroup of $G$.
 We say that a linear character $\Gamma$ of $Z_L^F$ is \emph{generic} if its restriction to $Z_G^F$ is trivial and its restriction to $Z_M^F$ is non-trivial for any $F$-stable proper Levi subgroup $M$ of $G$ such that $L\subset M$.
-We put We have the following proposition. \begin{proposition} Assume that $L$ is of type $\omega=(d_1,n_1)(d_2,n_2)...(d_r,n_r)\in\hat{\bold{T}}_n$ and that $\Gamma$ is a generic linear character of $Z_L^F$.
-Then with where $\mu$ is the ordinary M\"obius function. \end{proposition}
+We put We have the following proposition.